josephMG/josephMG.github.io/astro/src/content/post/use-grafana-mcp-with-gemini-and-n8n/index.md

 ### Conclusion

-Cool!
-Model Context Protocol (MCP) is extremely useful because we can connect it with many AI agents at once.
-We don't write any codes to connect http-request or Grafana API,however, only few steps is needed and the service is connected by MCP clients!
+And there you have it!
+The Model Context Protocol (MCP) is a game-changer, allowing you to connect services like Grafana to multiple AI agents with incredible ease.
+Forget writing boilerplate code for HTTP requests or wrestling with APIs.
+With MCP, a few configuration steps are all you need to get your services talking to each other, making powerful integrations more accessible than ever.

-If you like this post, please connect with me on LinkedIn and give me some encouragement.
-Thanks.
+> `If you liked this post, please connect with me on LinkedIn and give me some encouragement.
+Thanks.`